Charged with Petit Larceny?

 I received a letter from a lawyer who works for the store – can the store sue me?

 Yes.
 There is another consequence of being charged with Petit Larceny, and it is the civil lawsuit that may be brought on the heels of the criminal prosecution.
 NYS General Obligations Law § 11-105 (Larceny in mercantile establishments) allows merchants to bring civil lawsuits against persons who steal from their stores.
 Merchants can recover the amount of the stolen goods (typically up to $1500.00), plus a penalty of up to five times the value of those goods (typically not to exceed $500.00).
 Wal-Mart has hired a law firm downstate that seems to do nothing but send demand letters to people accused of shoplifting.
-When you hire The Militello Law Firm to represent you on a criminal charge of Petit Larceny, we also send a letter to this law firm telling them that we represent you, that they cannot communicate directly with you, and that they need to send all future correspondence to us.
+When you hire The Militello Law Firm to represent you on a criminal charge of Petit Larceny, we also send a letter to that downstate law firm telling them that we represent you, that they cannot communicate directly with you, and that they need to send all future correspondence to us.
 That usually makes them go away because the cost of suing a person in small claims court often exceeds the amount they can recover.

 Petit Larceny charges are serious, but the consequences can be managed by a good defense attorney.
 Whether you need to go to trial because you are truly innocent, or whether you need a good criminal lawyer to work out a deal and manage the consequences of your actions, we can help.
-We have successfully represented people charged with Petit Larceny in courts all around the Rochester area, and we can help you.
-Contact us at (585) 485-0025 for a free telephone consultation and case evaluation.